haiwen/seafile-admin-docs/manual/config/csp_configuration.md

 ## Configure CSP with Caddy

-This method applies to the official Seafile Docker deployment when Caddy / caddy-docker-proxy is used as the reverse proxy.
+This method applies to the official Seafile Docker deployment when Caddy is used as the reverse proxy.

 Add the following label under `services.seafile.labels` in `seafile-server.yml`: